 The whole connection to a server takes up to 20 seconds max.

 The TunnelBear mobile client is quite exquisite as well.
 The app is easy to work with; even normal users can go around the client without problems.
 You can access the server list section by clicking the arrow-up icon at the bottom of the app.
 Once you’ve selected your preferred server, click Connect button to get started.

-TunnelBear provides VPN clients for all major platforms including Windows, Android, iOS, macOS as well as browser extensions for both Chrome and Opera.
-You can downloads these apps before or after you’ve registered with the VPN.
+TunnelBear provides VPN clients for all major platforms including Windows, Android, iOS, and macOS as well as browser extensions for both Chrome and Opera.
+You can download these apps before or after you’ve registered with the VPN.
 Additionally, you can use your TunnelBear on various streaming TV boxes.

 Compatibility in China

 Not all top VPNs can evade the solid firewalls in heavily censored countries like China, Russia, and Iran as well.
-However, TunnelBear has an obfuscation technology that is found on its GhostBear feature.
-The feature is designed to help users in the Chinese soil to go around the Great Firewall of the country.
+However, TunnelBear has an obfuscation technology that is found in its GhostBear feature.
+The feature is designed to help users on Chinese soil go around the Great Firewall of the country.
 And while the feature is less reliable, it might not work at times.
-Fortunately, TunnelBear has a free plan that you can always test with before you upgrade to either of the premium plans.
+Fortunately, TunnelBear has a free plan that you can always test before you upgrade to either of the premium plans.